The Securities Litigation Review: Editor's Preface

 The ambition of this volume is to provide readers with a point of entry to these wide varieties of regulations, regulatory authorities and enforcement mechanisms.
 The country-by-country treatments that follow are selective rather than comprehensive, designed to facilitate a sophisticated first look at securities regulation in comparative international perspectives, and to provide a high-level road map for lawyers and their clients confronted with a need to prosecute or defend securities litigation in a jurisdiction far from home.

 A further ambition of this review is to observe and report important regulatory and litigation trends, both within and among countries.
 This perspective reveals several significant patterns that cut across jurisdictions.
-In the years since the financial crisis of 2008, nearly every jurisdiction reported an across-the-board uptick in securities litigation activity – an increase that will likely be recapitulated by the covid-19 pandemic currently roiling society and the global economy.
+In the years since the financial crisis of 2008, nearly every jurisdiction reported an across-the-board uptick in securities litigation activity – an increase that has been recapitulated by the covid-19 pandemic roiling society and the global economy.
 Many of the countries featured in this volume have seen increased public enforcement, notably including more frequent criminal prosecutions for alleged market manipulation and insider trading, often featuring prosecutors seeking heavy fines and even long prison terms.

 This suggests the final ambition for The Securities Litigation Review: to reflect annually where this important area of law has been, and where it is headed.
 Each chapter contains both a section summarising the year in review – a look back at important recent developments – and an outlook section, looking towards the year ahead.
-The narrative here, as with the book as a whole, is of both convergence and divergence, continuity and change – with divergence and change particularly predominant in recent years, following political upheaval in the United States and the United Kingdom that has produced a sharp break from international cooperation and forceful government regulation in the global finance capitals of New York and London.
+The narrative here, as with the book as a whole, is of both convergence and divergence, continuity and change – with divergence and change particularly predominant in recent years, following political upheaval in the United States and the United Kingdom that produced a sharp break from international cooperation and forceful government regulation in the global finance capitals of New York and London.

 An important example is the matter of cross-border securities litigation, treated by each of our contributors.
 As economies and commerce in shares become more global, every jurisdiction is confronted with the need to consider cross-border securities litigation.
 The chapters of this volume show jurisdictions grappling with the problem of adapting national litigation systems to a problem of increasingly international dimensions.
 How the competing demands of multiple jurisdictions will be satisfied, and how jurisdictions will learn to work with one another in the field of securities regulation, will be a story to watch over the coming years.
 We look forward to documenting this development and other emerging trends in securities litigation around the world in subsequent editions.

-Many thanks to all the superb lawyers who contributed to this sixth edition.
+Many thanks to all the superb lawyers who contributed to this seventh edition.
 For the editor, reviewing these chapters has been a fascinating tour of the securities litigation world, and we hope it will prove to be the same for our readers.
 Contact information for our contributors is included in Appendix 2.
 We welcome comments, suggestions and questions, both to create a community of interested practitioners and to ensure that each edition improves on the last.

 Wachtell, Lipton, Rosen & Katz